 In addition to data packets, various control packets can be sent (1) from a communicating device (DTE) to the adjacent network DCE or (2) from the DCE to a DTE.
-For example, when a DCE is ready to receive data from a DTE, the DCE may send a RECEIVE READY packet to the DTE, indicating that it is ready to receive data.
-Then the DTE may send a "data" packet to the DCE, which will send the packet through the network.
-If the DCE is not ready to receive data, it may send a RECEIVE NOT READY packet to the DTE.
+For example, when a DCE is ready to receive data from a DTE, the DCE may send a Receive Ready packet to the DTE, indicating that it is ready to receive data.
+Then the DTE may send a data packet to the DCE, which will send the packet through the network.
+If the DCE is not ready to receive data, it may send a Receive Not Ready packet to the DTE.
 These same types of packets can be sent from a network DCE on the other side of the network to its adjacent DTE, which will receive the data.

-To speed up data transmission, a DTE does not need to wait for an acknowledgement response from the DCE for each packet it sends.
-(Nor does a DCE need to wait for acknowledgement from a DTE for each packet it sends.)
-Several packets can be sent before an acknowledgement response is sent.
-A window is used to allow a DTE to send a specified number of packets before it receives an acknowledgement response.
-The term "window size" is given to this specified number of packets.
-For example, if the window size is two, then a DTE can send a maximum of two packets before receiving an acknowledgement response.
+To speed up data transmission, a DTE does not need to wait for an acknowledgment response from the DCE for each packet it sends.
+(Nor does a DCE need to wait for acknowledgment from a DTE for each packet it sends.)
+Several packets can be sent before an acknowledgment response is sent.
+A window is used to allow a DTE to send a specified number of packets before it receives an acknowledgment response.
+The term window size is given to this specified number of packets.
+For example, if the window size is two, then a DTE can send a maximum of two packets before receiving an acknowledgment response.